DigitalTwin-Geohub/DigitalTwinEducation/docs/Assignment/Assignment I.md

-# GATHERING, VISUALIZING AND USING EXISTING DATA FROM AHN AND 3DBAG (THE NETHERLANDS)
+# Gathering, visualizing and using existing data from AHN and 3DBAG (The Netherlands)

 ## Overview
 ### Learning aim